jeamon/eprocessor/README.md

 6. Submit the records as JSON objects named 'PaymentRecord' to a REST API url with an API key in the 'X-API-KEY' header.

 The REST API URL and API KEY are configurable at launching time via positional arguments.
-Also the program has been improved to allow the data source URL to be configurable at lauching time. see [Usage](#Usage) section for some examples.
+Also the program has been improved to allow the data source URL to be configurable at lauching time.
+When adding -save option, provided arguments will be saved as environnement variables on your system for futher usage without mentionning then again.
+If successfully set then *"EPROCESSOR_API_URL"* is for the API URL and *"EPROCESSOR_API_KEY"* is for the API KEY and *"EPROCESSOR_SOURCE_URL"* for the SOURCE URL.
+See [Usage](#Usage) section for some practical examples with local dummy backend server and sample data test.

 The repository contains a folder named bonus.
 Inside you will find a dummy api service and a sample data for testing locally the tool.
-Once launched, this server expects to receive request for data downloading at http://localhost:8080/data.csv and payment records post call at http://127.0.0.1:8080/records with a custom header (X-API-KEY) set with "very-long-complex-key" as value.
+Once launched, this server expects to receive request for data downloading at *http://localhost:8080/data.csv* and payment records post call at *http://127.0.0.1:8080/records* with a custom header *(X-API-KEY)* set with "very-long-complex-key" as value.
 For each payment record received it will just display that on the console for confirmation purpose.

-Finally, at each launch of the eprocessor tool, a logging file will be generated in the format of logging@currentdate.currenttime.log
+Finally, at each launch of the eprocessor tool, a logging file will be generated in the format of logging*currentdate*currenttime.log
 It will contains the program logs such as errors and infos level details.
-Also, a second log file will be created with same datetime under the name of statistics@currentdate.currenttime.log and will contains all records sent with SUCCESS or FAILURE as prefic according to the API POST call response.
+Also, a second log file will be created with same datetime under the name of statistics*currentdate*currenttime.log and will contains all records sent with SUCCESS or FAILURE as prefic according to the API POST call response.

 * Click to watch the live [demo video](https://youtu.be/vcIizhXkPwg)